guyleonard/evomics_2017/README.md

 # Evomics 2017
-Instructions and notes for creating the AMIs for the [evomics.org](http://evomics.org) Workshops 2017
+Instructions and notes for creating the AMIs for the [evomics.org](http://evomics.org) Workshops 2017 and information on the previous years' AMIs.

 ## Preamble
-For the past two years I have created the AMIs for the Workshop on Genomics.
-It was the first time I had to use Amazon EC2 and their AMIs, let alone to create one of my own!
+For the past two years I have created the AMIs for the Workshop on Genomics a couple of weeks prior to the workshops begining.
+2014 was the first time that I had to use Amazon EC2 and their AMIs, let alone be tasked to create one of my own!
 In the first year I decided to use a copy of BioLinux which helped expedite the process of installing software (their repositories already include bioinformatics software) but it's not really maintained all that well anymore.
-In the second year I decided to install everything by from scratch.
-Easy for me, but a bit laborious and slow.
-This year I want it to try and get it to be as automated as possible.
+But it worked, and it was relatively stable.
+In the second year I decided to install everything from scratch (well other than the base OS).
+Easy for me, but it's a bit laborious and a slow process.
+It was very stable, and I can't remember any problems other than one with Stacks that was human error.
+This year I want to try and get the building of the AMI to be as automated as possible.
+If I can use technology to help me automate the process, then all I need to do is press 'go' and come back later and double check it all installed.
+That way changes can be made to the install scripts and if anything breaks, a new AMI can be started from scratch, rather than keeping intermediate copies as I have in the past.

 ## Previous Years
 ### 2015